-When you use Self-Directed Supports you are agreeing to take responsibility to stay within your budget.
+When you use Self-Directed Supports you are responsible to stay within your budget.
 This means you agree to use only the amount of services that are authorized.
 It is up to you to keep track of your employees' hours to make sure they are NOT working more hours than authorized.
 This is very important because if you are unable to stay within the authorized budget you could lose the ability to Self-Direct.